[Lens Review] The Incredible Helios 44-2 58mm f2

 Helios 44-2 was a prime lens that served as the kit lens for the Russian-made Zenit SLR series using the ubiquitous M42 mount, which was in production from the 1950s until the 1990s.
 A common trait of older lenses, the build is full-metal and thus feels very solid and weighty even though the lens itself is rather small.
 I like how the front element of the lens is hidden quite deeply, making a semi-hood,’ which is good for protecting the lens from renegade lights.

 Now here come my favorite parts of the lens, the aperture ring.
 It’s clickless!
 While some people would prefer lenses that make clicks when choosing an aperture, being clickless is one of Helios’s allures.
-Combined with its super smooth, super long focus throw and you have a winning recipe for a handy lens for videos.
+Combined with its super smooth, super long focus throw you have a winning recipe for a handy lens for videos.
 Check out this short video below that I shot using Helios.
 I could not be happier with the result!

 Helios has the maximum aperture of f2, which would probably make you think it’s pretty ‘slow’.
 But on the contrary, for me, it’s as fast as my f1.4 Pentax lens.